vrickey123/JetpackComposeCards/README.md

 This is a proof of concept for a Jetpack Compose card system with JSON-driven card layouts and text styles.

 ## Card and Text Style Variants
-This is expands on the older [AdapterDelegateCards](https://github.com/vrickey123/AdapterDelegateCards) project which used RecyclerView Card Components to acheive the same goals.
-Many of the Design principles such as separating layout and text style sill apply, so check out the design docs there for reference.
+This is expands on the older [AdapterDelegateCards](https://github.com/vrickey123/AdapterDelegateCards) project which used RecyclerView Card Components to acheive the same goal: reuse three card layouts with many text styles to compose variants.

+Many of the Design principles such as separating layout and text style sill apply, so check out AdapterDelegateCards design docs for reference.
 It uses the [Basil Material Theme](https://material.io/design/material-studies/basil.html#color) as a foundation for its color and typography.

 | [BasilCardTypes](https://github.com/vrickey123/JetpackComposeCards/blob/develop/app/src/main/java/com/vrickey123/jetpackcomposecards/data/model/BasilCardTypes.kt)  | [BasilTextStyle](https://github.com/vrickey123/JetpackComposeCards/blob/develop/app/src/main/java/com/vrickey123/jetpackcomposecards/data/model/BasilTextStyle.kt)  |
 |---|---|